Château Palmer: History

-A syndicate of the Sichel, Ginestet, Mialhe and Mähler-Besse families, forming the Société Civile de Château Palmer took control, the Sichel and Mähler-Besse families remaining major shareholders to date.
-Before World War II, Château Palmer's owners bought Château Desmirail, another Third Classified Growth, and uniquely in 1963 Palmer wines were sold under the Desmirail name.
+A syndicate of the Sichel, Ginestet, Mialhe and Mähler-Besse families, forming the Société Civile de Château Palmer, took control and the Sichel and Mähler-Besse families have remained major shareholders to the present day.
+Before World War II, Château Palmer's owners bought Château Desmirail, another Third Classified Growth, and (only) in 1963 Palmer wines were sold under the Desmirail name.

 Since 2004, Palmer has been managed by Thomas Duroux, formerly a winemaker of Tenuta Dell'Ornellaia.